nicholas-long/kb/hacking/to-try-lists/HTTP.md

   - everything from "API enumeration and bug hunting workflow"
   - everything from "OWASP top 10 api bugs"
   - IDOR

-## LFI or dir traversal
-- LFI or dir traversal
-  - auth / config files for this & other installed services
-  - ssh keys for usernames (linux and windows)
-  - jhaddix
-  - graceful security
-  - logs or writable files to poison for LFI
-  - check for Remote File Inclusion (rare)
-  - everything from "LFI procedure"
-  - list / enumerate running processes using proc pseudo files
-  - check user input just like injections (could be passed as filenames or to commands)
-  - sensitive files list
-  - open directories as files - see if directory listing supported (rare?)

 ## bypassing restrictions
 - bypassing restrictions